 Uber has a tech center in Pittsburgh and a testing facility within the City of Pittsburgh.
 Also located in Pittsburgh is the recently formed American Robotics Manufacturing Institute.
-Amazon has expanded its footprint in the Pittsburgh region.
+Amazon has expanded its footprint into the Pittsburgh region.

-The Port Authority of Allegheny County (Port Authority) serves the metropolitan area by operating over 740 buses, over 80 light rail vehicles, and the Monongahela incline.
-The Port Authority also owns the Duquesne Incline, which it leases to the nonprofit Society for the Preservation of the Duquesne Heights Incline.
-The Port Authority is the largest operator of mass transit services in Western Pennsylvania and is among the nation's top 20 largest public transportation systems.
-The Port Authority's 2,600 employees serve approximately 200,000 riders, with a total of nearly 64 million passengers annually.
+In June, the Port Authority of Allegheny County (Port Authority) changed its name to Pittsburgh Regional Transit (PRT) which still serves the metropolitan area by operating buses, light rail vehicles, and the Monongahela incline.
+PRT also owns the Duquesne Incline, which it leases to the nonprofit Society for the Preservation of the Duquesne Heights Incline.
+PRT is the largest operator of mass transit services in Western Pennsylvania and is among the nation's largest public transportation systems.
+PRT's 2,600 employees serve more than 60 million passengers annually.